dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-use-case-guides.md

 ### Data catalog

-The Metadata API lets users access the definitions and statuses of [models](/docs/build/models), metrics, and sources from the dbt project.
-Rich context like column names and descriptions are valuable for data consumers to understand what the data mean and what’s worth analyzing.
-Descriptive metadata can also be used for machine learning algorithms.
+The Metadata API provides access to [model](/docs/build/models), [metric](/docs/build/metrics), and [source](/docs/build/sources) definitions and statuses in a dbt project.
+Column names and descriptions offer valuable context to help data consumers understand the data's meaning and what is worth analyzing.
+This descriptive metadata can also be useful for machine learning algorithms.

-*Note: To access catalog info like columns, you must [generate project documentation](/docs/collaborate/build-and-view-your-docs#set-up-a-documentation-job) in the job being queried.*
+ To access catalog info like columns, you must [generate project documentation](/docs/collaborate/build-and-view-your-docs#set-up-a-documentation-job) in the job being queried.

 <Tabs>